About Us

 new building was sorced.
 The new building is an ex army accommodation block measuring 142ft x 42ft to be

-sited on the East Anglian Railway Museum at Chappel and Wakes Colne Station.
+sited on the East Anglian Railway Museum at Chappel and Wakes Colne Station, and this is where we are today..

 The other rooms are as follows: